 Travel is one of the many perks of getting older.
-As money is saved, kids leave the nest, and retirement looms closer, travel becomes easier to afford and fit into a schedule for many boomers looking to see the world around them.
+As money is saved, kids leave the nest, and retirement looms closer, travel becomes easier to afford and fits into a schedule for those looking to see the world around them.
 However, travel can also become confusing as the years go by.
 There are more options, people traveling, things to do, and rules to follow.
 But, you can make your next trip easier and more enjoyable if you follow these savvy travel tips to help you through the process.

 Alternative lodging is your friend

 A hotel, motel, or resort can be an obvious choice for lodging when you travel, but there are some alternatives you might consider if you’re looking to save money.
 While hostels may draw a much younger crowd, some offer more private sleeping areas so you’re not sharing your space with rowdy 20-somethings.
 There’s also the option of staying in an Airbnb, or something similar, where you are basically renting out someone’s home for a few nights.
-There are a lot of ways to save money on vacation, and one of them is to book lodging with a kitchen so that you can save money eating out.
+There are a lot of ways to save money on vacation, and one of them is to book lodging with a kitchen so that you can save money from eating out.
 An Airbnb is often cheaper per night, and many offer the comforts of home — like the ability to cook your own meals.

 Fight the germs

 With an increasing number of people traveling these days, there are more germs you can come in contact with on your travels.
 Airlines are squeezing people into notoriously close quarters, so germs spread easily.
 Handrails, bathrooms, and tray tables are touched by many.
 Not to mention buffet areas and just about anything near heavily populated tourist locations once you get to your destination.
 As you get older, it’s harder to fight off disease so it’s important to avoid germs while you’re traveling because you don’t want an illness to ruin your next trip.

 How to avoid germs on your next trip:

 - Use handrails to prevent falling but protect your hands if you can when using them.